Easy Ways to Add Simple Communication Strategies to a Kid’s Life

 For years, I’ve been searching for a way to reconcile my passion for speech therapy and my addiction to earning new, vibrant stamps in my passport.
 I was reading a news article when I came across a non-governmental organization in Cambodia helping to make speech therapy available to those with communication difficulties.
 In Cambodia, speech therapy is virtually non-existent but the need is overwhelming– estimates show that roughly 600,000 Cambodians have a communication or swallowing disorder.

-After reaching out to the organization, I learned that their clinic in Phnom Penh was encountering a high incidence of children with autism spectrum disorder (ASD).
+After reaching out to the organization, I learned that their clinic in Phnom Penh was encountering a high incidence of children with signs of autism spectrum disorder (ASD).
 In Los Angeles, I specialize in working with ASD populations; specifically using technology such as pictures or an iPad to help children with limited verbal language.
 We decided that my time in Cambodia would be best spent sharing my expertise with the speech therapists and assistants to help implement visual language supports.

 Visual language supports—it’s a fancy way of saying: using pictures.
 My practice has taught me that children with autism are visual learners.
 If they can SEE it, they can UNDERSTAND it.
 But when we speak words, they float around and children often can’t grasp their meaning.
 If you connect words to a concrete image, children with autism can start understanding AND using those words.
 This is why iPads can be such a useful tool for communication; it makes language visual.